 Click on graph for larger image.

-Existing Home inventories rose to over 3 million units in February.
+Existing Home inventories rose to 3.19 million units in March.
 This is the start of the listing season, and I expect inventories to continue to rise.
-If sales fall about 10% (as indicated by the MBA purchase index) and the inventory continues to rise that could put the months of supply over 6 months.

 If sales fall about 10% (as indicated by the MBA purchase index) and inventories continues to rise at the current pace, the months of supply could be over 6 months by Summer.
 Usually 6 to 8 months of inventory starts causing pricing problem - and over 8 months a significant problem.

 New Home sales (released tomorrow) is usually a better indicator of the housing market.

 Posted by Bill McBride on 4/25/2006 10:03:00 AM